minio/docs/source/installation/deploy-minio-standalone.rst

 When starting a new standalone MinIO server, the storage path may have existing data already grouped into directories.
 MinIO displays this data as buckets and objects in the MinIO deployment.

+- Top-level folders at the starting path become MinIO buckets.
+- Files in folders within the starting path become objects within the MinIO buckets.
-Files at the root of the storage path do not display in MinIO.
+- Files in the top-level starting path do not display in MinIO.
-To see them in MinIO, move the file(s) into a folder that becomes a MinIO bucket before deploying the server.

 Consider a starting path with the following structure: